George House Queenstown

-This is one of the few Passive Houses in New Zealand that I’ve been able to stay overnight in.
+This is one of the few Passive Houses in New Zealand that I’ve been able to stay in overnight.
 It was a beautiful, private and warm home with no additional heating on a cold night, but I expected that.
-What surprised me, and continues to surprise as visit passive houses, was how quiet the home is.
-No road noise or neighbors commotion, fresh air without a cold breeze and one of our group napped in the window seat.
+What surprised me, and continues to surprise as I visit Passive House buildings, was how quiet the home is.
+No road noise or neighbours’ commotion, fresh air without a cold breeze and one of our group napped in the window seat.
 Very comfortable and enjoyable stay!Jason Quinn

 Construction Details Average Values

 - U-value External Walls0.12 W/(m2K)(R8.3)

 - U-value Floor0.10 W/(m2K)(R10.0)

 - Timber floor, 135mm insulated joists, concrete slab, 220mm EPS

 - U-value Glass0.60 W/(m2K)(R1.7)